oskapt/docker-nheqminer/README.md

 ## Start up the miner

-I've provided a `docker-compose.yml` file that you can use to start the container.
+I've provided a config file for Docker Compose that you can use to start the container.

+1. Copy `docker-compose.sample.yml` to `docker-compose.yml`
-Edit the file and set your `BTC_ADDR` in the environment.
-Change `THREADS` if you want to, setting it to 75% of the actual CPU threads on your system.
+2. Edit the file and set your `BTC_ADDR` in the environment.
+3. Change `THREADS` if you want to, setting it to 75% of the actual CPU threads on your system.

-Launch it with `docker-compose up` and watch the magic happen!
+4. Launch it with `docker-compose up` and watch the magic happen!
 (Add `-d` to run the container in detached mode.)

 This will fire up the daemon and start CPU mining with your hardware.